kimu/TestBundle/Resources/doc/index.md

          - myemail@example.com
 ```

+## What the bundle provides
+The bundle take care of installing of the basic tools you might need to create behavioural, functional and unit tests.

+It provides basic configuration files for Behat and Phpspec that you can then modify as your need.

+But it provides also more...

-## Utilities
+### Utilities
-The Infinity Test Bundle installs 3 files under the bin folder of your project.
+Infinity Test Bundle installs 3 files under the bin folder of your project.
 Files are:

 * `start_selenium.sh` which starts Xvfb and Selenium2